 I am to believe that what I felt to be harmful was not.
 I am to believe that who I felt to be accountable was not.
 No way could it have been white supremacy in action.
 Silly me.
 The table turned, and now it was my fault for disrupting the status quo and up to me to correct the wrong.
 The teacher looked to me for fixing it: speak up next time.
 You can do it.
 But no, it’s not my responsibility to fix it.
 It’s not how I see it.

 I can’t be found out.
+I can’t be seen as a troublemaker.
 They must believe that I am one of their own.
-I want to be liked and accepted.
-I can’t be seen as a trouble maker.
-I desperately want to belong, but at what costs?
+I want to belong, but at what costs?
 To assimilate, I must internalize the master’s tools, and I must be re-educated to protect their ethos.
-To survive, I must blend in, and that means erasing my different ways of thinking if they don’t serve the master, or at the very least, I should keep them to myself.
+To survive, I must blend in, and that means erasing my different ways of thinking if they don’t serve the master.
+Or at the very least, I should keep them to myself.

-When I spoke about these painful feelings of separation, of feeling judged by others and myself for the color of my skin, and of feeling like I plainly did not belong, another highly-regarded white dharma teacher advised me: “It’s all conditioning.
+When I spoke about these painful feelings of separation and alienation from the community, another highly-regarded white dharma teacher advised me: “It’s all conditioning.
 Just meditate and look deeply into those conditioning.
 Be free now.
 We see you, and we welcome you into our folds.”

 “Walk rather than drive.
 That’s what I do.
 I don’t want to be dead for driving while black.”
 My friend Derrin realized that he would be better off walking than driving.
 He wanted to blend in and not risk being targeted.
-A few years later Derrin moved to a rural town in a predominantly white part of the state, and he is worried.
+A few years later when Derrin moved to a rural town in a predominantly white part of the state, he was worried.
 “I’m going to have to drive, and I’m going to be stopped by a police officer in the middle of nowhere.
 What do I do?
 How can I protect myself?”
-Derrin moved his fingers over the thin grey hair on his head and chin, smiled and said, “well, maybe old age will be on my side now” - hoping that he will be seen as a harmless elder next when stopped for driving while black.
+Derrin paused and ran his fingers over the thinning white hair on his head.
+“Well, maybe old age will be on my side now,” He smiled, hoping that he will be seen as a harmless elderly next time he is stopped for driving while black.

 Although I’ve never been arrested because of my race, I am easily mistaken for another Asian woman - be it at my children’s school when I was asked about another Asian child as if I were their mother, or recently at a funeral where someone complimented me on my speech when it was not I who spoke about the deceased.
 I have also been ridiculed for my accent.